Lump sum offer

 In order for your consumer proposal to be legally binding, a majority of your creditors must agree to the terms established by the trustee.
 Once the terms are agreed upon, you will begin making payments to your trustee for distribution to your creditors.
 Generally, in order for your proposal to be accepted, your trustee must offer your creditors more money than they would receive if you were to file Bankruptcy.

 In Conclusion: The calculation of how much a consumer proposal will cost is very much unique to each individual.
 When you meet with a trustee, he or she will sit down with you and review your financial situation in detail.
 Most trustees offer this initial consultation at no charge.
-Meeting with a trustee does not just give you the opportunity to find out the terms of a consumer proposal , he or she will review all available options with you.
+Meeting with a trustee gives you the opportunity to find out the terms of a consumer proposal, to see examples of credit proposals and payment terms examples.
+You can also find out the pros and cons of a consumer proposal.
+Most importantly, together you will be able to review all available options and decide which course is best for you.